Opportunistic salpingectomy for ovarian, fallopian tubal, and peritoneal carcinoma risk reduction

 - University of Utah Health Sciences Center

 Opportunistic salpingectomy is the removal of the fallopian tubes for primary prevention of epithelial carcinoma of the fallopian tube, ovary, or peritoneum in a woman undergoing pelvic surgery for another indication.
 This is an approach to prevention in women at average risk, rather than high risk, for these cancers.
+Women at high risk of ovarian cancer are typically advised to undergo risk-reducing salpingo-oophorectomy.

 Opportunistic salpingectomy for ovarian, tubal, and peritoneal carcinoma risk reduction in average-risk women is reviewed here.
 Risk-reducing salpingo-oophorectomy for women at high risk of carcinoma of the ovary, fallopian tube, or peritoneum and the pathogenesis of serous carcinoma of the ovary, tube, and peritoneum are discussed separately.
 (See "Risk-reducing bilateral salpingo-oophorectomy in women at high risk of epithelial ovarian and fallopian tubal cancer" and "Pathogenesis of ovarian, fallopian tubal, and peritoneal serous carcinomas".)